 Some of the following companies took part in the discussion: BMW AG, Bundesverband der Deutschen Volksbanken und Raiffeisenbanken e.V., Daimler AG, Deutsche Bahn AG, Deutsche Bank AG, Deutsche Post AG., Deutsche Telekom AG, Lufthansa AG, Otto GmbH & Co KG, Robert Bosch GmbH, Vodafone GmbH, Volkswagen AG.

-Plan and Guidance on Ecosystem and Solution
+Plan and Guidance on Digital Identity solution

-In a presentation, Dr. Markus Richter outlines a few key aspects:
+In a presentation, Dr Markus Richter outlines a few key aspects:

 – According to a study, digital identities could deliver economic benefits equivalent to 3-4% of the GDP in 2030;